 Arthritis, or joint inflammation, affects the knee in several ways, depending on the type of arthritis you have.
 Osteoarthritis causes wear and tear to the cartilage, rheumatoid arthritis is an autoimmune disease, septic arthritis causes infection in the knee, and pseudogout causes calcium crystals to build in the knee joint.

 Dr. Perlman has years of experience in treating knee injuries using minimally invasive treatment methods.

 Dr. Perlman assesses your knee injury and prescribes a treatment program tailored to your needs.
 It may include:

 Ignoring a knee injury only makes it worse.
-Call Kai Sports Medicine LLC today or request an appointment through this website.
+Call Kai Sports Medicine today or request an appointment through this website.

 Please call us to book your appointment today.